huntercaron/use-local-cache/README.md

 # useLocalCache

 A couple React hooks for using local storage as a cache.
+Created for use in Framer X.

 > I still have testing to do, so if anything isn't working please let me know or feel free to submit a pr :)